 As we can see, the Net Profit for Amazon is first adjusted for depreciation and net income adjustments.
-Then, the resulting figure is further adjusted for changes in current assets and current liabilities to calculate cash flows from operating activities.
+Then, the resulting Figure I was further adjusted for changes in current assets and liabilities to calculate cash flows from operating activities.

-This is unlike the direct method where each cash item of income statement is showcased separately to calculate cash flows from operating activities.
+This is unlike the direct method, where each cash item of the income statement is showcased separately to calculate cash flows from operating activities.